Holiday Scam Watch

 ● If in doubt, contact the organization directly to verify the request.

 4. Snail Mail Theft.
-From holiday greeting cards to party invitations, the holidays are a big season for postal mail.
-With all the focus on online scams, it’s easy to forget fraudsters can use traditional mail to capture your sensitive information.
-In 2023, the U.S. Postal Service (USPS) saw an uptick in mail theft, with criminals finding ways to retrieve mail directly from official USPS mailboxes.
-To protect your information, it’s best to place outgoing mail inside USPS locations, and be sure to retrieve your incoming mail as quickly as possible, never letting it sit overnight.
+From greeting cards to party invitations, the holidays are a big season for postal mail.
+With all the focus on online scams, it’s easy to forget that fraudsters can use traditional mail to capture your sensitive information.
+Protect your information by placing outgoing mail inside USPS locations, and be sure to retrieve your incoming mail as quickly as possible instead of letting it sit overnight.

 6. Corporate Takeover.
-This time of year, scammers aren’t just focusing on consumers – they also target small businesses, many of which are dealing with a flood of orders and information.
-If you’re a small business owner, pay extra attention to suspicious activity to avoid corporate account takeover, a type of identity theft in which scammers gain control of business bank accounts by stealing online banking credentials, often using malware to “infect” a company computer.
-The malware is often distributed via email, social networking links, and websites.
-For businesses with low malware protection support, this can go unnoticed for weeks or even months, especially during the holiday rush when notifications are rolling in 24/7.
-To avoid this, consult with an IT professional on how to protect against malware and consider cybersecurity training for your staff so they can recognize and respond to potential threats.
+This time of year, scammers also target small businesses, many of which are dealing with an onslaught of orders.
+If you’re a small business owner, pay attention to suspicious activity to avoid corporate account takeover, a type of identity theft in which scammers gain control of business bank accounts by stealing online banking credentials.
+They often use malware distributed via email, social networking links, and websites to “infect” a company computer.
+For businesses with low malware protection, this can go unnoticed for weeks or months, especially during the holiday rush.
+To avoid this, consult with an IT professional on how to protect against malware, and consider cybersecurity training for your staff so they can recognize and respond to potential threats.